-A plantar fibroma cyst is a fibrous knot in the arch of the foot, buried deep within the plantar fascia (the band of tissue from the heel to the bottom of your toes).
+A plantar fibroma is a knot of connective tissue in the arch of your foot, buried deep within the plantar fascia (the band of tissue that runs from the heel to the forefoot along the bottom of the foot).
+Also known as Ledderhose disease, a plantar fibroma nodule is made up of the same type of tissue that is found in ligaments.

 Dr. Charles Kelman, DPM, is Board Certified by the American Board of Podiatric Surgery, as well as a Fellow of the America’s College of Foot and Ankle Surgeons.
 After attending California College of Podiatric Medicine, Dr. Kelman took his residency at Monsignor Clement Kern Hospital in Warren, Michigan.